Welcome to 23 Things for Digital Knowledge!

 Register your blog using the form below.

 Remember, you don’t need to blog or register a blog with us to work through the content on 23 Things for Digital Knowledge.
 Blogging does enrich your experience of the course, allowing a space to try out the Things and reflect on your experience, and can be a great tool to show evidence of Continued Professional Development.
-The blog also provides a way to evidence your participation and to receive recognition (earn and receive an Open Badge) and participate in University of Edinburgh staff and student prize draws.
+The blog also provides a way to evidence your participation and to receive recognition (earn and receive an Open Badge).

 Register Your Blog